BRANDEFENSE BRANDEFENSE

 2022 – Crypto Stealer Malware Attack

 Lazarus group targets cryptocurrency companies with trojanized malicious Windows and macOS applications.
-Those apps are using to steal private keys and exploit security vulnerabilities to fraudulent cryptocurrency transactions.
+Those apps are used to steal private keys and exploit security vulnerabilities to fraudulent cryptocurrency transactions.
 Cyber security authorities linked Lazarus to Ronin’s $625M worth of Ethereum and USDC theft.
 North Korean hackers have stolen at least $1.7B in cryptocurrency in the past few years.

 Cyber Attack Lifecycle and TTPs

-When cyber threat actors strategize a way to infiltrate an organization’s network, they follow series of stages that comprise the cyber attack lifecycle.
+When cyber threat actors strategize a way to infiltrate an organization’s network, they follow a series of stages that comprise the cyber attack lifecycle.
 Here is an example of Lazarus APT’s related WannaCry ransomware attack lifecycle;

-Figure: Attack Lifecycle
+Figure 1: Attack Lifecycle

 MITRE ATT&CK is an open knowledge base of threat actors’ techniques, tactics, and procedures.
 By observing the attacks that occur in the real world, the behavior of threat actors is systematically categorized.